MuhammadMajiid/UART/README.md

 #### Baud Rate Generator Unit

 ***Baud Rate*** is the rate at which the number of signal elements or changes to the signal occurs per second when it passes through a transmission medium.
-The higher a baud rate is the faster the data is sent/received.
+The higher the baud rate, the faster the data is sent/received.

 This unit supports four possible baud rates: